sensu/sensu-go-python/README.rst

    asset = client.assets.get("sensu-slack-handler", "demo")
    print(asset)

-We can also reload the resource of we expect it to change:
+We can also reload the resource if we expect it to change:

 .. code-block:: python